ansgarw/privacy/README.md

 ## Python Code
 The easiest way to use our code is to run the Jupyter notebook `demo.ipynb` and adapt it to your needs.

+The code runs in Python 3 after cloning the repository and running `pip install -r requirements.txt`.

+For easy compatibility, we have also created a Docker image (instructions below).

 Our code consists of the following modules:
 1. `src/urls.py` contains tools that find candidate URLs for privacy policies on a given website.
 2. `src/text.py` contains tools that download privacy policies (given candidate URLs) and clean them for natural language processing.